Level 2, Section 3

 This section of the TOEFL ITP Level 2 test is designed to measure the ability to read and understand the type of short passages that high school students studying English as a Foreign Language are likely to encounter.
 You will read a variety of short passages on academic subjects.
 Each passage is followed by a number of questions about the material.

 In this section you will read several passages.
-Each one is followed by several questions.
-You are to choose the one best answer, A, B, C or D, to each question.
+Each 1 is followed by several questions.
+You are to choose the 1 best answer, A, B, C or D, to each question.

 Answer all questions about the information in a passage on the basis of what is stated or implied in that passage.

 - A new atomic clock being developed for navigation

 - satellites will perform better than previous devices.
 The

 - clock will use a new microwave cavity design to

 - provide a compact and lightweight package and new

 - The clock can provide precise navigation information